 Developed by long-time mariners and designed for marine safety, this toilet features all stainless hardware for rugged use.
 The rear of the base is angled, specifically for installation on boats, but works just as well in a cabin or RV.

-At roughly half the price of it’s nearest competitor, this toilet is a good value.
+At roughly half the price of its nearest competitor, the Sun Mar Excel, (pictured below), this toilet is a really good value.
 Nature’s Head stands behind their product with a five year limited warranty.

 This post contains an affiliate link from which I may, or may not, earn a small commission.
 It does not affect your purchase price in any way.